zoxpx/pxdocs/content/concepts/authorization/overview.md

 For example, `user1` could create a volume and give _Read_ access to `group1`.
 This means that only `user1` can mount the volume.
 However, `group1` can clone the volume.
 When a volume is cloned, it is owned by the user who made the request.

 ## The Administrator Role

-Similar to the `root` user in a Linux system, Portworx has the concept of a system  dministrator.
+Similar to the `root` user in a Linux system, Portworx has the concept of a system administrator.
 This role is not constrained by RBAC and participates in every group.
 The built-in RBAC role for system administrators is called `system.admin` and gives the caller access to every API call.
 To have access to every resource, a user must be in group `*`, which means they are part of every group.
 Their token claims would then look like this:

 ```json
 {